About Us

 A former competitive cyclist, Sarah is passionate about encouraging more people onto bikes through bike friendly towns and great places for communities to ride.

-Sarah is a Cambridge local of over twenty years, and a regular user of the Te Awa sections all over the Waikato.
+Sarah is a Cambridge local of over twenty years, and loves getting out on Te Awa as much as possible.

 Jennifer Palmer